rm-hull/luma.led_matrix/doc/python-usage.rst

 Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the 8x8 LED Matrices are monochrome, only the HTML color names :py:const:`"black"` and :py:const:`"white"` values should really be used; in fact, by default, any value *other* than black is treated as white.
-The :py:class:`luma.core.canvas` constructor does have a :py:attr:`dither` flag which if set to :py:const:`True`, will convert color drawings to a dithered monochrome effect.
+The :py:class:`luma.core.render.canvas` constructor does have a :py:attr:`dither` flag which if set to :py:const:`True`, will convert color drawings to a dithered monochrome effect.